 Classic Nigerian Jollof Rice – The Tastiest Simplicity

 Rice dishes are very common in most West-African cultures and the Nigerian jollof rice is one of many great variations.
 Jollof rice itself is popular in countries such as Ghana, Nigeria, and Senegal.
-Like I said in my food in theory article Nigerian Jollof 101 – Extras & Essentials, the debate on which country makes the best Jollof is one that could go on forever.
+Like I said in my food in theory article Nigerian Jollof 101 – Extras & Essentials, the debate on which country makes the best Jollof could go on forever.
 As a Nigerian, I can say that aside from the taste and flavour, a beautiful thing about the Nigerian Jollof rice dish is how it varies.
-From the classic Jollof to party style Jollof and a recent favourite that is basmati Jollof and more.
+From the classic Jollof, party style Jollof and a recent favourite of mine which is the basmati Jollof and more.

 This recipe is the more common and classic recipe, used by most home cooks.
 I wouldn’t go as far as calling it the most traditional, however, it upholds the desired standard of the classic dish.
 Which is: